aleph2c/miros-rabbitmq/doc/docs.rst

 It's just a collection of standards about how to draw some pictures of object oriented software systems.

-UML has a PR problem.

-It was probably the UML class diagrams that did the most to harm the UML brand.
+UML has a PR problem, and it was probably the UML class diagrams that did the most to harm the UML brand.
 They emphasize classes over objects, and they are fragile in the face of design changes.

+But, these class diagrams can provide some useful pictures.
+In the context of this library they are useful for describing how you have adjusted a base NetworkedFactory or NetworkedActiveObject class to match your specific design specification.

 There is a myriad of different arrows that are used differently in different situations.
-It's needlessly confusing, and it probably resulted from people wanting to turn UML into a programming language on it's own, instead of a way of sketching out some pictures.
+UML is needlessly confusing, and it probably resulted from people wanting to turn UML into a programming language on it's own.
+They should have left it as a collection of guidelines for sketching out some pictures that can be understood by other people.

-But, these class diagrams can provide some useful context, they can be useful for describing how you have adjusted a base NetworkedFactory or NetworkedActiveObject class to match your design specification.

 Nobody really understands UML; UML has contradictions in its specification.
 If it were understood, its authors would have removed the inconsistencies before it was released.
 So don't worry about being entirely faithful to UML as a formal system; you can't, it is impossible.
+You have a programming language already:
+Python.
+UML can't even come close to describing what Python can do, so you don't need to program with UML, just use its diagram recommendations as sketches.
-You have a programming language; Python, just use the good parts of UML; use its diagrams as sketches.
-Ensure that new team members of your technical team understand what your pictures mean;  don't build a priesthood.
+Ensure that new team members understand what your pictures mean; don't build a priesthood.

 You will be fighting your drawing tools (unless you use Miro Samek's c/C++ framework).
-Since UML became undead, not a lot of work has been done to improve its picture drawing software.
+Since UML became undead, not a lot of work has been put into writing drawing packages that will let you make UML sketches.
 But there are still some free tools you can use to avoid Vendor lock-in.
 I use UMLet.
 It allows you to build your own templates, based on theirs and you can use it on all operating systems because UMLet is written in Java.
 It's fast and ugly, so you don't fall in love with your pictures.
-It has a command line program that can be used to export its drawings into SVG and PDF formats; it is easy to automate.
+It has a command line interface that can be used to export its drawings into SVG and PDF formats; it is easy to automate.

 Keep your internal pictures ugly -- 差不多.
-You and everyone on your team will be effected by the Sunk Cost Fallacy:  "Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it". [#]_  If you build beautiful drawings with a graphic design application; you will need to put time and effort into them.
-You will become emotionally attached to them.
+You and everyone on your team will be effected by the Sunk Cost Fallacy:  "Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it". [#]_  If you build beautiful drawings with a graphic design application; you will need to put time and effort into them and you will probably become emotionally attached to them.
 Remember, they are just mistakes in the right direction.
-UML can't even come close to describing what Python can do.
 You need to be able to destroy these pictures to find a better way.

-Create beautiful, slow changing external documentation.
+Create beautiful, slow changing, external documentation.
 If you are talking to investors or senior managers, they will not know how to evaluate your position based on its technical merits.
 Instead, they will assign you prestige based on emotional cues.
 They will not understand what you are talking about, so you